DimitriosDalaklidhs/GitProjectServer/README.md

 This ensures responsive performance even with multiple clients connected simultaneously.

+### Implementation Notes

+Uses WSAStartup / WSACleanup and the WinSock2 API.

+Uses getaddrinfo with AF_UNSPEC and binds on:

+IPv6 with IPV6_V6ONLY = 0 to allow IPv4-mapped connections.

+Logging and fatal errors go through small helpers:

+warnx() for non-fatal logs

+die() for fatal errors (prints a message and calls ExitProcess(1)).

+http_date() returns a proper GMT date string in HTTP format, using a thread-safe wrapper on MinGW via CRITICAL_SECTION plus gmtime.

 License

 This project is licensed under the MIT License — free for personal and educational use.